joriszwart.nl

 Zip2.cs

-2. Ideally, write to the zip-stream directly, but that introduces chicken’n’egg issues since the compressed size is needed to write the file header and the directory↩︎
+3. Ideally, write to the zip-stream directly, but that introduces chicken’n’egg issues since both compressed size and CRC are needed to write the file header and the directory↩︎

 Related